ParallelMaths/parallel/pages/8-02-jurassic-park.md

 Which of the following could be the total number of members in the swimming club?

 ^^^ hint id=1
-The 5:2 ratio suggest that we might have 5 seniors and 2 veterans, but if we have only 5 seniors then the 3:2 ratio would mean 7.5 juniors, which is clearly impossible.
+The 5:2 ratio suggests that we might have 5 seniors and 2 veterans, but if we have only 5 seniors then the 3:2 ratio would mean 7.5 juniors, which is clearly impossible.

-However, the 5:2 ratio also suggest that we might have 10 seniors and 4 veterans, and if we have only 10 seniors then the 3:2 ratio would mean 15 juniors, which is much more sensible answer.
+However, the 5:2 ratio also suggests that we might have 10 seniors and 4 veterans, and if we have only 10 seniors then the 3:2 ratio would mean 15 juniors, which is a much more sensible answer.
 ^^^

 * [ ] 30